You might have heard the saying, ‘It’s not about the gear but the photographer behind it.’

 Obviously, it’s hard to be a photographer without having a camera.
 Exactly what camera you need will depend on the purpose of your photography and how your images are used; a smartphone camera is good enough if you just want to upload images on Instagram.

-The best cameras and lenses for landscape photography is a huge topic with an abundance of opinions but let me break down some important pointers that you should keep in mind when choosing your next camera:
+The best cameras and lenses for landscape photography is a vast topic with many opinions, but let me break down some important pointers you should remember when choosing your next camera:

 You do not need it!
-The most important thing as a beginner is to learn how to operate the camera and how to use the fundamental settings to change the appearance of an image.
+The most important thing as a beginner is to learn how to operate the camera, use the fundamental settings, and understand compositional practices.

-The differences between entry-level and expensive cameras aren’t big for most.
+#2 The differences between entry-level and expensive cameras aren’t essential for most.

-While the difference in price can be enormous, the hard truth is that the differences between an entry-level camera and a professional camera are microscopic for most users.
-Don’t get me wrong; a professional camera is a lot more advanced and the quality is significantly better.
+While the price difference can be enormous, the hard truth is that the differences between entry-level and professional cameras are microscopic for most users.
+Don’t get me wrong; a professional camera is much more advanced and the quality is significantly better.
 However, for most people’s purposes, the differences won’t be noticed.

 It’s also worth mentioning that more expensive cameras handle higher ISO values better, meaning they’re more suitable for night photography.

-If you’re determined to spend money on camera gear I highly recommend that you invest in quality lenses.
-Their expected lifetime is a lot longer than a camera and it’s quite likely that you keep quality lenses when updating to a new camera.
+If you’re determined to spend money on camera gear, I highly recommend investing in quality lenses.
+Their expected lifetime is a lot longer than that of a camera, and it’s quite likely that you keep quality lenses when updating to a new camera.

 Recommendations: